 The only kind of hike I’m willing to

 take these days is, literally, up a trail.
-And one that recently left my quads fully exercised was in the
+And one that recently left my quads fully worked-out was in the

-Black Forest of Germany, the same place that inspired the famous cake, but far lighter
+Black Forest of Germany, the same place that inspired the famous cake, far lighter

 on cream and heavier on chlorophyll.
-It was actually my second time there.
-And for a different reason, too.
+It was my second time there, and for a different reason, too.
 This time, I was fortunate to hike one section of its

 trails, tucked away in Bad Peterstal-Griesbach, a quiet corner of

-Baden-Württemberg that offers a layered experience that blends nature, culture,
+Baden-Württemberg that offers a layered experience of nature, culture,

 and quiet discovery.

-some of the Black Forest’s renowned premium trails, perfectly
+some of the Black Forest’s renowned premium trails.
+What greeted us were perfectly

 maintained pathways winding through pine forests, vineyards, and half-timbered